Private, In-Home Tutoring in Westfield, Indiana

-SchoolTutoring Academy’s tutoring programs for Westfield students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Westfield, Indiana students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Westfield Washington Schools emphasize that all students must develop as independent and literate learners.
 They are particularly concerned with taking into account individual learning profiles as the precursor to creating meaningful learning experiences.
 As such, a Benchmark Literacy consultant has been employed to provide SGGR PD (professional development) to assist with this goal.

 We currently cover the following Westfield-area school district: Westfield Washington Schools.

 Educating Our Parents: Understanding the Westfield District Curriculum